AAL FORUM 2017

-The objective in this session is, to highlight AAL domain activities and projects by addressing the challenges of increasing AAL adoption through a focus on product and service assessment traceable forms of quality assurance.
-Specifically, it will elaborate on exploring innovative AAL assessment methodologies, developmental reference frameworks, system and service ontologies and taxonomies.
-These framework tools can help characterise and connect diverse user demands with supply side innovation, and foster more collaborative and improvement-oriented processes for greater co-design approaches, enhance the provision of adaptable solutions better matching diverse needs, and show real capacities to adapt as the technologies and services, themselves, constantly evolve.
+Specifically, the workshop will elaborate on exploring innovative AAL assessment methodologies, developmental reference frameworks, system and service ontologies and taxonomies.
+These framework tools can help characterise and connect diverse user demands with supply side innovation, and foster more collaborative and improvement-oriented processes for greater co- design approaches, enhance the provision of adaptable solutions better matching diverse needs, and show real capacities to adapt as the technologies and services, constantly evolve.

 Workshop 14 – 9h00-10h30

 Does the robot care?
 Increasing the acceptance of social robots in healthcare

 Oliver Korn, professor at Offenburg University, will present and discuss research on social robots, emotional recognition, and the gamification of assistive systems.
 There are already several examples of innovative robots in care – however, the speakers will present best practices of social robotics from first-hand experience as well as the potentials of emotion-recognising social robots.
 Based both on research and practical demonstrations, the participants will explore how to successfully use robots in the domains of medical care and care for older adults.

 The workshop will invite participation from the audience to develop perspectives on more acceptable and humane social robots in the eld of care.
 Questions include: are robots in elderly care scarce due to technological problems or do humans simply prefer care from fellow humans?
 What if these care robots were social robots, able to recognise a patient’s emotions, responding properly to a depressed or cheerful patient?
 And is such a response ethically desirable or is it unethical to make a machine simulate human understanding?